Skip to main content

 SESAME.
 (2004).
 Guidelines for the Implementation of the H/V Spectral Ratio Technique on Ambient Vibrations Measurements, Processing, and Interpretation.
 European Commission - Research General Directorate, 62, European Commission - Research General Directorate.

 hvsrpy would not exist without the help of many others.
-As a small display of gratitude, we thank them individually here.
+As a display of our gratitude, we thank them individually here.

 Why use hvsrpy